-Non-recurring costs or income are material items of unusual or non-recurring nature which are excluded from calculation of Adjusted EBITDA on the basis of the Group's decision.
+Non-recurring costs are material items of unusual or non-recurring nature mainly connected with the projects outside the normal scope of business which are excluded from calculation of Adjusted EBITDA on the basis of the Group's decision.

 EBITDA and Adjusted EBITDA is a non-IFRS financial measure.
 Other entities may calculate EBITDA and Adjusted EBITDA differently.